NotePlan/plugins/np.Tidy/README.md

     ![](conflicted-notes@2x.png)
 - **/List duplicate notes** (alias "dupes"): creates/updates a note that lists all your notes with identical titles, along with summary details about those potential duplicates.
 It gives options to delete one or other of the conflicted versions:
     ![](duplicate-note-display@2x.png)
+- **/List doubled notes**:  creates/updates a note that lists calendar notes that potentially have doubled content (i.e. internal duplication).
+Note: this is unlikely to happen, but it happened to me a lot for reasons I don't understand.
+This command helped me go through the notes and manually delete the duplicated content.
 - **/List stubs**: creates a note that lists all your notes that have wikilinks that lead nowhere.
 - **/Move top-level tasks in Editor to heading** (alias "mtth"): Move tasks orphaned at top of active note (prior to any heading) to under a specified heading.
 Note: this command does not work inside a template.
 See details below.
 - **/Remove blank notes** (alias: "rbn"): deletes any completely blank notes, or just with a starting '#' character.